 Conversely, a standby letter of credit creates an obligation for the bank, therefore the bank will require a collateral in the form of security to issue a standby letter of credit.

 In contrast, a standby letter of credit is a secondary instrument of payment.
-If a seller is paid by a standby letter of credit, it means that something went wrong.
-The goal here for all the parties involved is to avoid using standby letter of payment.
+If a seller is paid by a standby letter of credit, it means that something went wrong with the buyer.
+The goal, however, here remains for all the parties involved is to avoid using standby letter of payment.

 A letter of credit is a short-term instrument, where the expiry is usually 90 days.